Frequently Asked Questions

 Do Licensed Midwives work under a Doctor?

 Licensed Midwives are sole practitioners.
-As Licensed Midwives we do not work under another provider however we do have a consulting Physicians when risk factors present.
+As Licensed Midwives we do not work under another provider however we do have a consulting Physician when risk factors present.

 What do you do if an emergency presents?